UtkersJain/Spotify/README.md

 # Spotify
-It's a clone of Spotify
+It's a clone of Spotify.